SAP-samples/integration-mcp-gateway/tutorials/composed-mcp-server/exercises/ex2/README.md

 - Tested the MCP Server tools using the **agentic client** (MCP Inspector)
 - Monitored MCP consumption via **Monitor Message Processing** — enabled Trace logging and inspected the policy execution run steps

-The MCP Server is now ready to be consumed by any MCP-compatible AI agent.
+The MCP Server is now ready to be consumed by any AI agent.

 ---